Skip to main content

 You might offer anecdotes about your experience working with wildlife — perhaps you volunteered at a zoo in high school or led a fundraiser to support preserving endangered species.
 Then, draw a connection between your experiences and George Mason’s program, explaining why this is an ideal place to nurture your goals, since you’ll have the opportunity to receive hands-on training from leading Smithsonian scientists toward the goal of supporting a biodiverse planet.

-Dig deep, finding specific names of prospective mentors and research or work they’ve done that you admire.
+Dig deep, by finding specific names of prospective mentors and research or work they’ve done that you admire.
 Remember to keep connecting your experiences to what George Mason can offer.
 This essay is about more than why George Mason is the right school for you — it’s also about you.

 Honors Applicants